AminSaffar-hub/reddit-crawlers/README.md

 To crawl a user's profile posts and Media you can use the streamlit interface available on Port 8501.
 Select the website where the user is subscribed and provide a username.
 To update the status of execution click on the refresh button.

+## Snowflake Operations and Queries

+All operations and queries related to snowflake can be found on the Snowflake_tasks.ipynb jupyter notebook.

 ## Services

 - **Crawler Worker**: Handles social media data scraping